 The Time Division feature works in conjunction with Note Repeat.
-When Note Repeat is enabled and a pad is held down, the MPD26 will output notes at a rate equivalent to the Time Division setting.
-To change to a new Time Division setting, press and hold [TIME DIVISION] and select a new rate by pressing one of Pads 8-16 (1/4, 1/4T, 1/8, etc.).
-To select the amount of Swing, press and hold [TIME DIVISION] and press one of Pads 9-16 (54%, 56%, etc.).
-The adjustments you make to either parameter will be shown in the LCD.
+When Note Repeat is enabled and a pad is held down, the MPD32 will output notes at a rate equivalent to the Time Division setting.
+To change to a new Time Division setting, press [TIME DIVISION] and select a new rate by pressing its corresponding button (1/4, 1/4T, 1/8, etc.).